 Overview of California / U.S. Tax Court Case

-This decision to leave the Colorado case alone by the U.S. Supreme Court occurred a bit after another related case was heard by the U.S. Tax Court back in October of 2019.
-In that case, the IRS determined that $1.5 million in deductions taken by a cannabis company in California violated Section 280E.
-The U.S. Tax Court agreed with the IRS that the deductions were illegal and upheld the deficiency assessed by the IRS.
-Even though the California company lost the case, there were a couple of dissenting opinions which argued that Section 280E creates an excessive fine or penalty in violation of the Eighth Amendment to the Constitution.
-Essentially, the dissenting judges argued that Section 280E can result in taxes which exceed income, and that situation violates the Sixteenth Amendment of the Constitution.
-And if Section 280E violates the Sixteenth Amendment in this way, it is necessarily in violation of the Eighth Amendment.
+But, even though the California company lost the case, a couple of dissenting opinions argued that Section 280E creates an excessive fine or penalty in violation of the Eighth Amendment.
+Essentially, the dissenting judges argued that Section 280E can result in taxes which exceed income, and that situation violates the Sixteenth Amendment.
+And if Section 280E violates the Sixteenth Amendment in this way, then it violates of the Eighth Amendment as well.

 Potential Ramifications for Cannabis Industry and IRC Sec.
 280E